mgoetzke/MappingTheMet/README.md

 MetArt users are are able to:

 - See a broad overview of the museums's collection by country of origin
-- Examine the museum's collection by country of origin to explore medium and other details
+- Examine the museum's collection by country of origin to explore 'on-view' and 'highlight' designation
-- Explore the geographic distribution of the museum's collection by year of creation
+- Explore the museum's collection by country of orgin and year of creation
-- Filter the museum's collection by 'highlight' and 'on-view' designation

 ## Data & APIs